bismuth2/Vanilla-Holo-HUD-V2/README.md

 # DESCRIPTION
-This is a Garry's Mod Wiremod Expression2 HUD made for vehicles.
+This is a Garry's Mod HUD built with Wiremod Expression2 made for vehicles.

 Features an Intro Sequence, a 3D compass, GTMP Minimap Support, backup RTcam